Last Updated on July 2, 2021 by Lawrence Berezin

 John Deutzman, an investigative reporter at Fox 5 News, published a post on his blog about the state of the NYC parking ticket.
 John’s post was incredibly relevant to our mission at New York Parking Ticket.
 It covers a highly flammable issue.
-Here’s the post, and my comment.
-Hope the suggestions at the end help you fight your NYC parking tickets, and win.
+Here’s the post and my comment.
+I hope the suggestions at the end help you fight your NYC parking tickets and win.

-Most people don’t fight parking tickets — they either know they deserve a ticket (most people do) or they just don’t want to deal with the drama of fight a ticket — so they pay.
+Most people don’t fight parking tickets — they either know they deserve a ticket (most people do), or they don’t want to deal with the drama of fight a ticket — so they pay.

-There are also people who get a ticket, they know they deserve it, and they try to weasel out of it with some cockamamie story.
+Some people get a ticket, they know they deserve it, and they try to weasel out of it with some cockamamie story.
 I have no patience for people like that, just shut up and pay the ticket.

 Many judges have come to us claiming they are being rushed through these hearings, and the public is getting screwed.
 City officials say they are just trying to make things more efficient.